memfault/interrupt/_drafts/heartbeats.md

 aggregator, but both of those will cost many thousands of dollars in either engineering resources or SaaS bills respectively.

-**Pros:** easy to implement, lots of data in logs<br> **Cons:** Data-intensive, expensive to parse, many transformations and aggregations to get to actionable fleet-level metrics
+**Pros:** easy to implement, lots of data in logs<br>**Cons:** Data and bandwidth intensive, expensive to parse, many transformations and aggregations to get to actionable fleet-level metrics, power intensive

 ### Structured Logging